sea-bass/pyrobosim/docs/source/usage/robot_dynamics.rst

 ROS 2 Interface Usage
 ---------------------

-If you launch ``pyrobosim`` with the ROS 2 interface, you can command each robot using ROS topics.
+If you launch PyRoboSim with the ROS 2 interface, you can command each robot using ROS topics.

 For example, a robot named ``my_robot`` will have a topic ``my_robot/cmd_vel`` of type ``geometry_msgs/Twist``.
 To command this robot from an existing ROS 2 node in Python, you can do something like this: